mattisabrat/yoUMAP_vocalizations/README.md

       ./yoUMAP_vocalizations -e /Path/to/Experimental/Directory/ -n Threads_per_Task -c Path/to/Config/File

 * -n: Defaults to 1
-  * For more information on task structure and thread allocation, see **Resource Usage and Parallelization** below
 * -c: Defaults to  *yoUMAP_vocalizations/Defaults.config*

 ## Input Structure / Experimental Directory Formatting